tinacms/tina.io/content/blog/upgrading-to-iframe.md

   );
 ```

+You can also now delete the entire `.tina/components` directory.

 > This wrapper is no longer needed, since the Tina wrapper is instead run on its own process outside of the iframe.

 ### Remove pages/admin